The Gross MRR Churn Rate reports the rate at which you are losing MRR through contractions and cancellations.

 (SUM of Churn & Contraction MRR) / MRR at start of period

 Net MRR Churn rate

 (SUM of Churn & Contraction MRR - SUM of Expansion & Reactivation MRR) / MRR at start of the period.

 What analysis can be gained?

 These graphs are useful if you want to analyze at which rate you are losing MRR.

 The Gross MRR Churn rate gives you a realistic picture of your revenue churn and helps you understand the overall health of your business.

 You can use segments and filters to learn more about the data.
-For example, you could see the Net MRR Churn Rate for customers who responded negatively to a Net Promotor Score (NPS) survey compared to your average for all subscribers.
+For example, you could see the Net MRR Churn Rate for subscribers who responded negatively to a Net Promotor Score (NPS) survey compared to your average for all subscribers.